William Henry Braley Jr.

-Friends called at the Ricker Funeral Home in Enfield Sunday evening from 7-9 p.m. and funeral service were conducted Monday afternoon at 2 p.m. in the Canaan United Methodist Church.
-Burial followed in the Wells Cemetery in Canaan with the Rev. Philip Anderson officiating.
+Friends called at Ricker Funeral Home in Lebanon on Tuesday evening from 7-9 p.m.
+Funeral Services were conducted Wednesday afternoon at 2 p.m. in the funeral home.

 Charles H. Lester